 Professional Development: Solving the two body problem Thu 3:00PM - 4:50PM Marshfield 3:00 Solving the two-body problem: Navigating academia as a couple Renée Tobin, Temple University; Ximena Arriaga, Purdue University; Robyn Mallett, Loyola University Chicago; Adena Meyers, Illinois State University In this session, a panel of faculty members from different career stages, types of academic institutions, and subfields within psychology will discuss navigating the academic job market.
 Panelists will discuss the processes broadly and the unique aspects of faculty positions as a dual-career couple, before fielding questions from the audience.
 Professional Development: Teaching Undergraduate Stats and Methods Thu 3:00PM - 4:50PM Salon 04/09 3:00 Teaching Undergraduate Statistics: New Tools for Better Learning Robert Calin-Jageman, Dominican University This workshop will provide a hand-on tour of new tools you can use to sharpen your undergraduate statistics curriculum: jamovi with esci as a free analysis platform to supplement p values with effect sizes, ManyLabs data sets for active learning, and simulations to help students understand sampling error.
-4:00 Helping all students benefit from statistics and research methods courses Pirita See, South Dakota State University; Tyler Miller, South Dakota State University; E. Paige Lloyd, University of Denver; Russell Webster, Penn State Abington College We will discuss how statistics and research methods courses can be built to increase psychology students' appreciation for evidence-based practices beyond the academic bubble.
+4:00 Helping all students benefit from statistics and research methods courses Pirita See, South Dakota State University; Tyler Miller, South Dakota State University; E. Paige Lloyd, University of Denver; Russell Webster, Penn State Abington College We will discuss how statistics and research methods courses can be built to increase psychology students $\widehat{a} \in \mathbb{T}^{M}$ appreciation for evidence-based practices beyond the academic bubble.
 The panel will share their experiences in fostering a course structure and atmosphere that supports all students, including ones who will not become research scientists.
-Professional Development: Helping yourself and others get hired Thu 3:00PM - 4:50PM Wilson 3:00 Kisses of Death in the Faculty Hiring Process and How to Avoid Them Guy Boysen, McKendree University The academic job market is intensely competitive, and candidates must avoid errors that eliminate them from serious consideration for positions.
+Professional Development: Helping yourself and others get hired Thu 3:00PM - 4:50PM 3:00 Kisses of Death in the Faculty Hiring Process and How to Avoid Them Guy Boysen, McKendree University The academic job market is intensely competitive, and candidates must avoid errors that eliminate them from serious consideration for positions.
 This session will outline errors that are kisses of death in the faculty hiring process at various types of colleges and universities, as well as strategies for avoiding those errors.
-4:00 Identifying and avoiding bias in letters of recommendation Carlee Hawkins, Southern Illinois University Edwardsville It is difficult to overstate the impact of letters of recommendation in decision-making in higher education.
+4:00 Identifying and avoiding bias in letters of recommendation Carlee Hawkins, Southern Illinois University Edwardsville It is difficult to overstate the impact of letters of recommendation in decisionmaking in higher education.
 They are subjective and confidential, which introduces the possibility of bias.
 I will discuss and solicit strategies for reducing bias in the letters we write and identifying bias in the letters we read.
-Professional Development Session Thu 4:00PM - 4:50PM Kimball 4:00 Professional Development for Workplace-Bound Bachelor's Graduates Paul I. Hettich, DePaul University The bachelors is the highest degree for 56% of Psychology graduates.
+Professional Development Session Thu 4:00PM - 4:50PM

+4:00 Professional Development for Workplace-Bound Bachelor's Graduates

+Paul I. Hettich, DePaul University

+The bachelors is the highest degree for 56% of Psychology graduates.
 MPA is an ideal venue for enabling these undergraduates to increase their professional development, explore careers, and enhance workplace preparedness.
 This session interactively discusses workplace skills, professional development experiences, career skillsets, underemployment issues, and job satisfaction dimensions.

-Invited Workshop We Get Knocked Down But We Get Up Again: Six Successful Psychologists Talk about Resilience in the Face of Academic Rejection Shira Gabriel, SUNY Buffalo Margo Monteith, Purdue University Heather Claypool, Miami University Kimberly Rios, Ohio University Amanda Diekman, Indiana University Linda Skitka, University of Illinois, Chicago Thur.
-3:00PM - 4:50PM Crystal Six MPA Fellows give advice on dealing with the inevitable disappointments that come with an academic career.
+Wilson

+Kimball

+that come with an academic career.
 We will discuss dealing with grant and paper rejections, social comparisons, and career disappointments.
 We will offer advice on how to reframe failure, widen your approach to publishing, and keep balance in life.